thehananasif/Love-Calculator-by-Hanan-Asif/README.md

 **Overview**

-Welcome to the Love Calculator!
-This fun and interactive application allows users to calculate the love compatibility score between two names.
-Utilizing a unique algorithm that combines ASCII values of the characters in the names, this calculator provides a whimsical percentage score that reflects the love connection.
+The Love Calculator by Hanan Asif is a fun and interactive application that calculates the love compatibility score between two people based on their names.
+With a beautiful, romantic-themed interface and an enhanced algorithm that includes randomness, this app provides a unique and playful love score.
+When the love score is above 60%, watch as hearts rain down to celebrate the love connection!

 ## **Features**